HIP-infrastructure/BIDS-Search-Tool/README.md

 ## data:
 The data folder is used for the folders that will contain the generated parquet files, as well as the intermediary csv files.

-2 folders are created inside it either when running install.sh locally or when the app is built for the HIP:
+Two folders are created inside it either when running ```./install.sh```  locally or when the app is built for the HIP:

-## csv_files
+- csv_files
-parquet_files
+- parquet_files

-The folder parquet_files on the HIP also get a symbolic link to a folder of the same name created in app_data/bidssearchtool which will make the data persistent (saved in between restarts of the app container).
+The folder _parquet_files_ on the HIP also has a symbolic link to a folder of the same name created in app_data/bidssearchtool which will make the data persistent (saved in between restarts of the app container).

 ## sample
 The sample folder contains dummy dataset metadata.
 It is used for demo purposes if no datasets are available.